Click below for

 Baptism is the first of the Sacraments of Initiation and introduces a person into the community.
 The Covenant into which the child is being initiated brings the child, not only to Christ, but to others who share the same faith commitment.

 Baptisms for children are celebrated on the 2nd, 4th and 5th Sunday of the month.
-Baptism Registration Form and Catholic Godparents' Confirmation Certificates must be received by the Parish Office prior to scheduling a Baptism date.
+Catholic Godparents' Confirmation Certificates (with the Church's seal) must be received by the Parish Office prior to scheduling a Baptism date.
 Adult baptisms are celebrated at the Easter Vigil.
 Call the Parish office at (860) 872-0200 for more information.

 Christ promised his followers that he would feed them here on earth and welcome them to a banquet in Heaven.
 He fulfills his promise through the sacrament of the Eucharist by offering His own body and blood to feed the faithful both physically and spiritually.